codebotx/cbrtl/content/posts/qtree.md

 ## Working

 The image is loaded into a canvas.
 We have two canvases, one for you to hover over and the other for you to control the depth of the tree using a slider and render the nodes evenly.
-Initially, we had multiple ways to taking an image as the input form the user, such as uploading an image, using query parameters, etc., but for the purpose of this demonstration, we decided to keep it simple and use a static image.
+Initially, we had multiple ways of taking an image as the input form, such as uploading an image, using query parameters, etc., but for this demonstration, we decided to keep it simple and use a static image.

 ```js